by Logan Andrew | FreeWire Magazine — Your News, Your Voice

 What began as a deep dive into the Bucyrus Area Tourism and Visitors Bureau (BTAVB) led by Allison LeClair and Jim Mee has revealed a study in the high cost of political “fishing”.
 The loud headline remains the confirmation of an ongoing state audit of the Tourism Bureau.
 Detractors Greg White and Kurt Fankhauser have long pushed for this level of scrutiny, but the timeline tells the real story: the audit strictly covers the period from January 1, 2024, to December 31, 2025.
 While some appeared intent on uncovering historical ghosts to haunt past leadership, the audit is legally locked into the present day.

 The confrontational energy at City Hall centered on a contract with Community Heart Consulting, an LLC owned by Elaine Naples.
 While detractors raised accusations that Naples sat on the Tourism Advisory Council (TAC) while performing the work—a claim suggesting a conflict of interest—the facts tell a different story.
-Naples was never a member of the Chamber board that awarded the contract, nor was she on the TAC during her contract period.
-Her contract was signed in December 2023, and work began in January 2024.
-It was only after her contract ended in November 2024 that she joined the TAC, which functions as an informal advisory group with no voting power.
+Naples was never a member of the Chamber board that awarded the contract, nor was she a member of the TAC in 2024.
+While she attended TAC meetings in her capacity as a consultant, she did not join the advisory group—which has no voting power—until after her contract ended in November 2024.

 Despite these successes, the constant tactical maneuvering has a human cost.
 Becky Lutz noted that at a recent regional conference, she was approached by other executives who knew her only because of the “shenanigans” occurring at Bucyrus City Council.
 The “witch hunt” isn’t just costing money—it is actively damaging the city’s reputation across the state.

 In the interest of a full and fair report, FreeWire reached out to all primary parties involved.
-In addition to our consultation regarding her financial records, we spoke with Elaine Naples, who declined to provide a formal quote at this time, noting that the respective boards and the Chamber will be issuing statements and returning to Council next week to address these matters.
-We also reached out to Becky Lutz, who similarly indicated she would not be releasing a statement until she had the opportunity to consult with her board.
+We spoke with Elaine Naples, who provided clarifying details on her contract scope, and Becky Lutz, who is awaiting consultation with her board.
 Finally, FreeWire reached out to both Greg White and Kurt Fankhauser for comment regarding their specific allegations; as of press time, neither has responded.